asmirbe/tidyjs-parser/README.md

   }
 };

-// Code source à analyser
+// Source code to analyze
 const sourceCode = `
 import React from 'react';
 import { useState } from 'react';